plone/training/docs/plone-deployment/plone-stack.md

 ### Plone Backend

 Operating on port 8080, the Plone Backend, a WSGI process, serves as the HTTP server hosting the Plone API.
-It’s optimal to pair it with a specialized database like ZEO server or a relational database via RelStorage, supporting PostgreSQL, MySQL/MariaDB, and Oracle.
+It's optimal to pair it with a specialized database like ZEO server or a relational database via RelStorage, supporting PostgreSQL, MySQL/MariaDB, and Oracle.
 A separate shared file system is essential for storing binary data if ZEO is employed.

 ### Database